The monoid of monotone functions on a poset and quasi-arithmetic multiplicities for uniform matroids: Monotone functions on a partially ordered set

 \begin{proof} Let $f$ be a monotone function over $P$.
 We already know that $\supp(f)$ is an upper set.
 By Lemma~\ref{lem:exp-union-irr}, there exists a family $\cI$ of upper sets such that $\supp(f)=\dot\bigcup_{I\in\cI} I$ (disjoint union).
 Then $\chi_{\supp(f)} = \sum_{I\in \cI} \chi_I$.
 Clearly, $f'=f-\chi_{\supp(f)}$ is a monotone function over $P$.
 We can repeat the process with $f'$ until we reach the zero function (this process will stop since $P$ has finitely many elements and the values of $f$ are nonnegative integers).

 This shows that $\rM(P)$ is generated by the set of elements $\chi_I$ with $I$ an irreducible upper set.
 It is also clear that every $\chi_I$, with $I$ an irreducible upper set, is an irreducible.
-As $\rM(P)\subset \mathbb{N}^{|P|}$ it is minimally generated by its irreducibles.
+Being contained in $\mathbb{N}^{|P|}$, the monoid $\rM(P)$ is minimally generated by its irreducibles.
 This can be seen as follows.
 We set